CheryX/mmusielik.xyz/about.md

 # About me

+This page isn't done.
+Here is Walter White confession.

+## Confession

 My name is Walter Hartwell White.
 I live at 308 Negra Arroyo Lane, Albuquerque, New Mexico, 87104.
 This is my confession.

 If you're watching this tape, I'm probably dead– murdered by my brother-in-law, Hank Schrader.
 Hank has been building a meth empire for over a year now, and using me as his chemist.